 Delight in breakfast on board then transfer from your Nile Cruiser to Aswan Airport for your morning flight to Cairo.
 Upon arrival you will be escorted to your Cairo Hotel.
 The entire day is free for you to enjoy this wonderful city on your own or relax in the comfort of your hotel.
 (B)

 After breakfast, visit the Pyramids of Giza, the main part of a complex setting of buildings that included two mortuary temples in honor of Khufu, three smaller pyramids for Khufu’s wives, an even smaller “satellite” pyramid, a raised causeway connecting the two temples, and small Mastaba tombs surrounding the pyramid for nobles.
 One of the small pyramids contains the tomb of queen Hetepheres, sister and wife of Snefru and the mother of Khufu.
 Visit the Solar Boat Museum at the base of the Pyramid of Cheops.
 See the Sphinx, with the head of a man and the body of a lion.
-Enjoy lunch at Mena House and continue to Sakkara, you will see the famous Step Pyramid.
+Enjoy lunch at a Local restaurant and continue to Sakkara, you will see the famous Step Pyramid.
 At the site of Memphis, you will see the ancient capital that once stood as a flourishing metropolis during the time of the Pharaohs.
 (B,L)

 After breakfast, transfer from the hotel to Cairo International airport for your return home.
 (B)